 Guidance to authors for submission of articles

 The IMCoS Journal is a quarterly publication for people who love early maps.
-We cater more for the enthusiast and collector than the academic but nevertheless aim to have first class writing and scholarship and invite contributions from experts.
+We invite submissions from enthusiasts, collectos and academics.
 We cover all aspects of the subject of early maps and their provenance from all parts of the world.
-The first issue appeared in September 1980 following formation of the Society and since then it has grown from a small two-page leaflet to a full 64-page coloured magazine 260 x 190cms [10 x 7 ¾ ins] packed with articles about early maps, mostly by members but also by other experts or enthusiasts,.
+The first issue appeared in September 1980 following formation of the Society and since then it has grown from a small two-page leaflet to a full 64-page coloured magazine 255 x 195 mms.
 The journal covers fully all the activities of the Society wherever they take place in the world and highlight the events and enthusiasms of its members.
 The contents of each issue include a letter from our chairman, Hans Kok, and an editorial by the Editor, Ljiljana Ortolja-Baird.

 Contributions to our book reviews and letters to the editor sections are welcome as are short articles for our sections on unusual maps called “Worth a Look”.
 News of people and events in the map world are also invited for our section on “Mapping Matters”

 Please note that acceptance of an article for publication gives IMCoS the right to place it on our website.
-Please keep articles to about 2,000 words plus notes.
+Articles can range between 2,000 -5,000 words plus endnotes.
 If an article is going to be longer please contact the editor who will make a final decision on whether it can be included.

 The Editor reserves the right to reject any article or to edit contributions according to our house style.
 The language and spelling convention for the Journal is UK English.